 Butterflies are ideal indicator organisms.
 By observing them, we can monitor the effects of prescribed burns and other land management techniques, as well as get a glimpse into the overall health of or environmental change taking place in an area.

 With 30 years of data, researchers can identify long-term population trends on a large group of insects.
 Those trends can give us a glimpse into environmental change.
 Some changes that have been observed over the last few decades may be attributable to a change in climate.
 Species from further south are also showing up with more frequency than they used to.
 It also appears that species that were at the southern edge of their range have retreated, which could signal that it’s becoming a little bit too warm for them here.

 This information can also assist land managers in more effective conservation of the state’s butterflies.
 Land owners can evaluate long-term trends against management techniques to discover how they may help or hinder the species on that site.

 What Do IBMN Volunteers Do?

 Interested volunteers attend training workshops in early spring to learn data collection protocol and learn how to identify common species.
 Volunteers are then assigned a route and are required to make at least six site visits between Memorial Day and the first week of August.

 During these visits, volunteers use a standardized form to record the butterflies they observe on their route.
 These observations are then submitted at the end of the season.

-Become a volunteer, and help spot butterflies.
-Beginners and intermediate citizen scientists are welcome to participate.
+Become a volunteer and help spot butterflies.
+Beginners and intermediate community scientists are welcome to participate.
 Training workshops are announced before the observation season begins.
 Click the button below to learn more about procedures and workshops as they are scheduled.